Between science

 Today:

-Practice for Psychotherapy & Consulting
+Practice for Psychotherapy, Research & Consulting

 • Psychosocial support for individuals in high-stress environments